Sunappu-Dojo/burokku/README.md

 3. Run `npm run build` to compile the app.
 The compiled app goes in `/public`.
 4. Run `npm run preview` to preview it on your machine.

+## Tests

+There’s currently no tests.
+Gonna work on it after the next big feature.

+External URLs are tested on merge requests using [Lychee](https://lychee.cli.rs) in a GitHub Action.
+To test URLs locally install Lychee and run `npm run test:absolute-links`.

 ### Various

 - Files in `/src/public` are copied as is (respecting the directory structure in `/src/public`) in the build directory.